simonsobs/map_based_simulations/202006_noise/README.md

 orange and green are TT and BB/EE spectra.
 All plots have the same vertical scale.

-Unfortunately the shape of the sky coverage is too complex for the SAT, so a simple `anafast` with sky fraction correction is not enough (see [`plot_cl_noise_SAT.ipynb`](plot_cl_noise_SAT.ipynb) and I get a strong bias.
-If anyone has suggestions for a method for cross-checking these spectra without running a full power estimation tool please open an issue on the repository.

 ![SAT T](plots/SAT_T.png)

 ### SAT Polarization